+So I do photography tours in Hoi An.
+In 2013 I decided that the name would be Hoi An Photo Walks.
+A couple of yeas later I started wondering.
 A tour with the name of a city in it implies that the tours are only there, in this case Hoi An.
 This sets boundaries.
 Although Hoi An is the starting point, some tours are already in the areas surrounding Hoi An.
 It would also feel a bit odd if a tour in Danang or Zimbabwe is called Hoi An Photo Walks.
-So a new name is required.
+So a new name would be better.
 But which one?

 The word “Voyager” came to mind quickly.
 I have a connection with it.
 The definition of voyager is “someone who goes on a long trip”.
 We are all on long trips.
 Trips could be life itself or one to an other country.
 Learning a skill (such as photography) is a voyage.
 So combining all this would make perfect sense.

 To relate the name to photography I simply added the word “photo” to it, to not make any misunderstanding what it is about.
 The voyager part works several ways.
 You are on a voyage and I take you on a voyage, physically, emotionally, culturally and photographically.